Can you have multiple super accounts?

 Increased fees and charges

-Most super funds have a variety of superannuation fees and costs.
+Most super funds charge a variety of fees related to your super account.
 If you have more than one super account, you’re most likely paying these multiple times!
 Super funds will also often provide you with automatic default insurance cover like life insurance (also called death cover), total and permanent disability insurance (TPD) and income protection insurance if you meet certain eligibility criteria so you’re probably paying multiple premiums for cover that you may not actually need or be eligible to claim.

 Complications in paperwork and admin